roganartu/ccsrch/README.md

 ### Revisions

+1.0.6 (Oct.
+6, 2012):

+* Added shortcut option
+* Fixed unzip occasionally handing at prompt
+* Added more file type detections
+* Changed core of file type detection to use mime types instead of file tool strings
+* Fixed bug with handling of absolute search paths

 1.0.5 (Oct.
 6, 2012):

 * Modified character ignore logic to allow dynamic modification of ignore characters, depending on filetype.